-If it were about etiquette, I could think of ten things that might matter.
-These would be The Rules that would control inconsiderate behavior that disgusts the female brand of family member.
+If it were about etiquette, then I could think of ten things that might matter.
+These would be The Rules.
+They would control inconsiderate behavior that disgusts the female brand of family member.

-No, if it were about etiquette, I would be concentrating on all the times I have had to use the Braille method to navigate the bathroom during the night, only to find myself suddenly sitting directly into the bowl.
+No, if it were about etiquette, then all the times I have had to use the Braille method to navigate the bathroom during the night only to find myself suddenly sitting directly into the bowl would be hi ugh on the list.
 Soggy and seething, I’d wake up in a hurry!

 So, I’ve settled it – it’s not about etiquette.

 What is it about?
 It’s a small thing, really.
 I just that I happen to think that the toilet paper roll should be installed a certain way.
 There are no two ways about it!